Cloudflare AI Labyrinth, Bot Fight Mode, and AI Crawl Control — Which to Enable

 1. Bot Fight Mode: ON - baseline protection

-2. AI Crawl Control: Allow search crawlers (OAI-SearchBot, Claude-SearchBot, Claude-User, PerplexityBot, Google-Extended).
+2. AI Crawl Control: allow search crawlers (OAI-SearchBot, Claude-SearchBot, Claude-User, PerplexityBot, Google-Extended).
 Block training crawlers (GPTBot, ClaudeBot, Bytespider).
-Decide on CCBot based on your bandwidth vs. future visibility tradeoff.
+Decide CCBot on your bandwidth-vs-future-visibility tradeoff.

-3. AI Labyrinth: ON — punishes non-compliant bots without affecting legitimate ones
+3. AI Labyrinth: ON - punishes non-compliant bots without touching the legitimate ones

 Verify your configuration

-1. Test robots.txt: Visit yourstore.com/robots.txt — confirm OAI-SearchBot, Claude-SearchBot, and PerplexityBot are allowed.
-Confirm anthropic-ai is NOT your only Anthropic directive.
+1. Test robots.txt: visit yourstore.com/robots.txt - confirm OAI-SearchBot, Claude-SearchBot, and PerplexityBot are allowed, and that anthropic-ai is NOT your only Anthropic directive.

-2. Check AI Crawl Control dashboard: Look for successful crawls from OAI-SearchBot and PerplexityBot in the past 7 days
+2. Check the AI Crawl Control dashboard: look for successful crawls from OAI-SearchBot and PerplexityBot in the past 7 days

-3. Test ChatGPT: Ask “Does [yourstore.com] sell [product]?” — if ChatGPT can fetch real data, the config works
+3. Test ChatGPT: ask "Does [yourstore.com] sell [product]?" - if it can fetch real data, the config works

-4. Test Claude: Ask Claude with web search “what does [yourstore.com] sell?” — verify Claude-SearchBot is indexing
+4. Test Claude: ask Claude with web search "what does [yourstore.com] sell?" - verify Claude-SearchBot is indexing you

-5. Test Perplexity: Search for your product category on Perplexity — check if your site appears in citations
+5. Test Perplexity: search your product category on Perplexity - check whether your site shows up in the citations

 Common mistakes

-• Blocking all AI traffic: Some tutorials recommend blocking all AI crawlers to “protect content.”
-This makes your store invisible to ChatGPT Shopping (50M+ daily queries).
+• Blocking all AI traffic: plenty of tutorials still tell you to block every AI crawler to "protect content."
+That makes your store invisible to ChatGPT Shopping (50M+ daily queries).
+It's the most expensive piece of advice on the internet right now.

-• Using deprecated anthropic-ai: Does nothing.
-Anthropic now uses ClaudeBot, Claude-SearchBot, and Claude-User.
+• Using the deprecated anthropic-ai: does nothing.
+Anthropic uses ClaudeBot, Claude-SearchBot, and Claude-User now.
 Update your robots.txt.

-• Leaving Cloudflare defaults untouched: New domains since July 2025 have AI crawlers blocked by default.
-Explicitly allow the ones you want.
+• Leaving Cloudflare defaults untouched: new domains since July 2025 block AI crawlers by default.
+Explicitly allow the ones you want - silence is a block here, not a neutral.

-• Confusing training vs. search crawlers: GPTBot ≠ OAI-SearchBot.
+• Confusing training vs search crawlers: GPTBot ≠ OAI-SearchBot.
 ClaudeBot ≠ Claude-SearchBot.
-Blocking the training crawler doesn’t affect search citations.
+Blocking the training crawler does not touch your search citations.

-• Ignoring Perplexity’s stealth crawlers: Even with PerplexityBot blocked, Perplexity has been caught using undeclared crawlers (Cloudflare investigation).
-AI Labyrinth + WAF rules are needed for actual enforcement.
+• Ignoring Perplexity's stealth crawlers: even with PerplexityBot blocked, Perplexity has been caught using undeclared crawlers (Cloudflare investigation). robots.txt alone is theater - AI Labyrinth plus WAF rules is what actual enforcement looks like.

 FAQ